 You’ll be ready to face the real world of digital marketing.
 You can go for a professional certificate course if you want a more comprehensive understanding of the industry.

-At the end of the class, you’ll earn a certificate that lets you stand out during job hunting and help you get an entry-level job.
+At the end of the class, you’ll earn a certificate that lets you stand out during job hunting and helps you get an entry-level job.

-Here are a few places to find relevant course programs to improve your marketing skills – paid and free course platforms.
+Here are a few places to find relevant courses to improve your marketing skills, including paid and free platforms.

 4. Start Your Website